 Talend’s 2021 Data Health Survey revealed that less than half of executives are certain that their company even uses data quality standards.
 About a third of execs said there were no documented standards in place, and 19% more said they weren’t sure.
 When asked if they saw a need for universal, cross-industry data quality standards, 95% of executives agreed.

 Given the volume of data your organization is probably managing through SaaS platforms, databases, and public-facing web servers, it’ll be impossible to have someone examine every record across all datasets.
 The best approach is to employ a data platform that includes both data integration and governance capabilities.

 You can use the software both to get a reading on data health and to cure unhealthy data.
 Ideally, you should be able to get instant insight into what data you can trust and have tools to fix the data you can’t.
 The platform should address data health issues by offering self-service access, pervasive data quality tools, and comprehensive governance capabilities that span all data flows and data sources from end to end.

 How healthy is your data?

-Do you have confidence in your organization’s data health?
-Do you wonder how accurate, complete, and timely it is?
+Do you have confidence in your organization’s ability to deliver decision-ready data?
+Do you wonder about your data health statistics?
 Talend can help.
-Export a subset of your data and run it through the Talend Trust Assessor — a free tool that gives you feedback on the validity, completeness, and uniqueness of your data — or try it with our sample dataset.
+Start with a free checkup: export a subset of your data and run it through the Talend Trust Assessor.
+This free service provides a rapid evaluation of the validity, completeness, and uniqueness of your data.
+If you just want to see how it works, try it with our sample dataset first.